Breakfast in London, dinner in Barcelona

 -

-On most European trains you cannot specify which way your seat faces.
-The reservation system knows the carriage seat layout, but it cannot predict which way round the train will enter service that day.
-Indeed, on some routes the train reverses en route, for example on a journey from Rome to Venice, seats which are backward-facing from Rome to Florence will be forward-facing from Florence to Venice as the train changes direction at Florence SMN which is a terminus.
+On many (perhaps, most) European trains you cannot specify which way your seat faces.
+The reservation system knows the carriage seat layout, but it cannot predict which way round that train or carriage will enter service that day.
+On some routes the train changes direction en route, for example between Rome and Venice, seats which are backward-facing from Rome to Florence will be forward-facing from Florence to Venice as the train changes direction at Florence SMN which is a terminus.
 Similarly, trains from Zurich to Innsbruck, Salzburg & Vienna change direction at Buchs, before the Austrian border.

 -